thegail/swift-db/README.md

 transactions must be equivalent to the outcome if they had been executed serially instead of concurrently.

+SwiftDB achieves serializability through a combination of private workspace MVCC and strict, conservative two-phase locking.
+A blocking write lock prevents all other concurrent accesses, while a non-blocking write lock causes any concurrent reads to read the version before the writing transaction began.
+Only one write lock, blocking or non-blocking, may be in place at a time.
+Locks are acquired at the beginning of the transaction, and released only upon the transaction's commit or closing.

 ### Durability

 Once committed and visible to other transactions, data must persist, even in the